Annual Pensioner’s Statement: February 2025—Public Service Pension Plan

 Your public service pension is made up of two parts:

-- a lifetime pension
+- a lifetime pension, and

 - a temporary bridge benefit which ends at age 65 or earlier if you become eligible to receive Canada Pension Plan (CPP) or Quebec Pension Plan (QPP) disability benefits